 She regularly advises clients including entrepreneurs, business owners and multi-generational family businesses on succession planning, with particular focus on inheritance tax and capital gains tax planning.
 Rebecca fully understands the unique challenges that family businesses face.

 Rebecca has considerable experience advising family lawyers and their clients on the tax implications of separation and divorce.
-The Legal 500 (2017) notes that Rebecca is "a first-class communicator with an intelligent and pragmatic approach to problem solving".
+The Legal 500 (2019) notes that Rebecca is a"real joined-up thinker who conveys her advice with impeccable reasoning and with a friendly manner".

 Rebecca is mindful of the fact that clients may be coping with emotionally difficult issues and adopts a sympathetic yet practical approach.